Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 The pandemic changed things.
 Digital payment systems spread everywhere because nobody wanted to touch cash.
 But somewhere along the way, businesses set those tip prompts as defaults, and now we’re stuck in this awkward space where opting out feels like you’re doing something wrong.

-A survey from late 2024 found that two-thirds of Americans now tip because they feel pressured, not because of service quality.
-That's not how tipping is supposed to work.
-It became less about rewarding great service and more about avoiding judgment from whoever's watching you hit “No Tip.”
+A Bankrate survey found that 63% of Americans hold at least one negative view about tipping – up from 59% the year before.
+It became less about rewarding great service and more about avoiding judgment from whoever’s watching you hit “No Tip.”

 My Friend’s Experience on a Boat Tour

 A buddy of mine works on a catamaran doing private charters out of Ko Olina.
 Born and raised here, knows every story about the coastline, makes guests laugh, keeps everyone safe.
-He's the kind of guide who'll give you his personal seasickness bracelet if you're turning green (yes, he really did that).
+He’s the kind of guide who’ll give you his personal seasickness bracelet if you’re turning green.

-He started tracking his tips a few years back for tax purposes.
-Here's what shocked him – his tips dropped dramatically after 2020.
+He started tracking his tips for tax purposes.
+Here’s what shocked him – his tips dropped dramatically after 2020.
 Like, from averaging $260 per charter to struggling to hit double digits.
 Same job, same storytelling, same friendly service.
-But something changed.

 Local knowledge: For boat tours, snorkel trips, and outdoor adventures, $20-25 per person is standard if the guide did their job well.
-More if they went above and beyond (like the seasickness situation).
+More if they went above and beyond.
 These folks often work for tips more than base pay.

 When Hotels Hide What They’re Really Charging

-August 2025 brought a bombshell that a lot of visitors didn't see coming.
-Hawaii's Supreme Court sided with over 100 hotel workers in a lawsuit that exposed how resorts were handling service charges.
-Turns out, those mandatory fees many guests assumed went directly to staff… didn't always work that way.
+August 2025 brought a bombshell that a lot of visitors didn’t see coming.
+Hawaii’s Supreme Court sided with over 100 hotel workers in a class-action lawsuit that exposed how resorts were handling service charges.
+Those mandatory fees many guests assumed went directly to staff?
+They didn’t always work that way.

-The ruling matters because it affects how you should think about tipping at Hawaii hotels.
 That 18% service charge on your mai tai by the pool?
-After this lawsuit, you might want to ask directly where it goes before deciding whether to add more.
+Ask where it goes before deciding whether to add more.

 The Cost of Living Reality Nobody Can Ignore

 Restaurant workers, tour guides, hotel staff – many hold two or three jobs just to stay in Hawaii.
-When you're born and raised here, this is home.
-Your family's here, your whole life is here.
-Tips aren't just “nice to have” money.
-They're often the difference between making rent and having to leave the islands.
+When you’re born and raised here, this is home.
+Your family’s here, your whole life is here.
+Tips aren’t just “nice to have” money – they’re the difference between making rent and leaving the islands.

 This creates tension.
 Visitors feel nickel-and-dimed.
 Workers feel undervalued.
 Business owners are stuck in the middle with slim margins and labor shortages.